joereddington/joereddington.github.io/diary/index.md

 * Vim's script worked (and I fixed some old problems.
 * There are a few pip3 installs to do that I missed.
 * I forgot my bashrc!
 That's super annoying
+EDIT:
+  * Several months later I have more feedback
+    * Use pip3 freeze to create a list of all python modules on the system.(possibly regularly so I can sync up laptop on dekstop
+    * bashrc didn't have much in it really.
+Wasn't missed.

 ## 06/10/22 10:05 to to 12:00, +EQT I've been working on the tightrope project.
 (and sent)